lngng/moDSTogether/README.md

 Always looking for: things to learn, people to learn them from, and opportunities to be useful.

-   **NOTE:** *The banner and consolecommands.csv & debugcommands.csv (found in tools/sumlua/examples) refer to and contain extracts of material created & owned by Klei Entertainment.
+   **NOTE:** *The banner at the top of this document and consolecommands.csv & debugcommands.csv (found in tools/sumlua/examples) refer to and contain extracts of material created & owned by Klei Entertainment.
 This project is not affiliated or associated with Klei Entertainment.
 "Under Construction" gif by @jeffrey (giphy.com).
 No copyright infringement intended, will swiftly remove copyrighted content on request by respective owners.*